aalto-grades/aalto-grades/README.md

 - Password: `password`

-For instructions on running tests or individual parts of the system, see the REAMDE file of the corresponding directory, such as `client/README.md` and `server/README.md`.
+For instructions on running tests or individual parts of the system, see the README file of the corresponding directory, such as `client/README.md` and `server/README.md`.

 ## License